ubisoft/mobydq/README.md

 * [sqlalchemy](https://www.sqlalchemy.org/) (1.1.14)

 ## ODBC Drivers
 This framework uses **pyodbc** to connect to various databases.
-For each type of database engine you wish to connect to, it requires to have the corresponding ODBC drivers installed on your machine.
+For each type of database engine you wish to connect, it requires to have the corresponding ODBC drivers installed on your machine.

 # Getting Started
 Skip the bla bla and run your data quality indicators by following the [Getting Started](https://github.com/alexisrolland/data-quality/wiki/Getting-Started) guide.
-For a better understanding of the framework, its concepts and how it works, we recommend you refer to the documentation below.
+Refer to the documentation below for a better understanding of the framework, its concepts and how it works.

 # Documentation
 The complete documentation is available on [Github wiki](https://github.com/alexisrolland/data-quality/wiki).